First-in-nation Medicaid work requirements approved for Kentucky

-WASHINGTON — Just one day after inviting states to add new work requirements to Medicaid, the Trump administration approved Kentucky's request for a waiver to do just that, the state's Republican governor announced on Friday.
+WASHINGTON — Just one day after inviting states to add new work requirements to Medicaid, the Trump administration approved Kentucky's request for a waiver to do just that, the state's governor, a Republican, announced on Friday.

-"It will be a model for the nation," Gov. Matt Bevin said at a press conference announcing the changes.
+"It will be a model for the nation," Gov. Matt Bevin said at a news conference announcing the changes.

-Under the now-approved program Kentucky submitted last year, adults between 19 and 64 would have to perform 80 hours a month of "community engagement," which could include paid work or activities like school, job training, and volunteering.
+Under the now-approved program Kentucky submitted last year, adults 19 to 64 will have to perform 80 hours a month of "community engagement," which could include paid work or activities like school, job training and volunteering.
 There would be exceptions for primary caregivers, medically frail individuals, pregnant women and former foster care youth.

 The changes would also require beneficiaries who are covered by the work requirements to pay monthly premiums and would penalize them if they missed payments after 60 days.
 It would remove some beneficiaries from Medicaid who fail to keep the state updated on their eligibility and lock them out for a six-month period.